JIGYANSU-MISHRA/MERN-Stack-Expense-Tracker/DEPLOYMENT.md

 **Important:**
 - Replace `your-render-backend-url.onrender.com` with your actual Render backend URL from Step 1.4
 - Make sure to include `https://` in the URL
+- **Do NOT** include a trailing slash (e.g., use `https://backend.onrender.com` not `https://backend.onrender.com/`)
+- After setting the variable, you may need to redeploy for changes to take effect

 ### 2.4 Deploy